 What is the impact and where does it occur?
 What Management Approach is the organization's involvement in the impact? , on the Company Hiring Policy and Company Rules and Regulations prohibiting forced labor, the company, as a matter of practice, does not engage in forced labor.
 As mentioned above, all its employees were hired based on their packages agreed upon with the company.
+The absence of prohibition on forced labor may be misconstrued by the public and other employees that the company allows the same.
 Likewise, the lack of provisions regarding human rights in the company's rules and regulations may result in impunity for acts or omissions constituting violations of human rights, which, in turn, will lead to higher turn-over rate of employees. provisions of the labor laws and CBA.
 Furthermore, the company commits to revisit its Company Hiring Policy and Company Rules and Regulations in order to fill in gaps in its policies and rules and maintain a conducive working What are the Opportunity/ies Identified?